-In this article for Bristol Online, co-founder of property management company Air Bristol, Adam Kershaw talks us through making money from our property.
+In this article for Bristol Online, co-founder of property management company Hopewell, Adam Kershaw talks us through making money from our property.

 Are you going away for a while and leaving your property unoccupied?
 Travelling the world perhaps?
 Or do you simply have an empty flat or house that no one is living in?
 You may be tempted by the idea of making money from it – and it’s easier than ever with short-term rentals.

 So how can you rent out your property for days or weeks and make money from it?
 Let’s take a look at what you need to know.

 Short-term rentals, especially using services like Airbnb, have boomed in the last decade as more people realise that there is serious money to earn by letting out their properties.

 With second home ownership has risen by 30% since 2000, many more homeowners now have a great opportunity to make some extra money from renting out a second home on a short term basis.
 Even if you only have one property, you can still make money from it by renting it out when you are not there.

 So what do you need to know?
 Here are some of the things to consider if you want to make money from your property.